On this page

 Although the program ended in 2018, it demonstrated the potential of partnered schemes to create a unified rewards system that benefits both customers and businesses.

-By allowing customers to earn and use points across various sectors—ranging from fuel to fashion to telecommunications—Plenti provided a highly flexible and appealing rewards structure.
+By allowing customers to earn and use points across various sectors—ranging from fuel to fashion to telecommunications—Plenti provided a highly flexible and appealing reward structure.
 It also allowed brands to tap into each other’s customer bases, creating cross-promotion opportunities that were mutually beneficial.

 5. Cashback programs